-126. Term of the audit committee and vacancies
+Term of the audit committee and vacancies

-(1) The members of the audit committee are elected and appointed, subject to sub-rule(2), for a term ending when the next municipal council is declared elected.

-(2) A member of the audit committee vacates office during the term of the council if that member:-

-(a) resigns as a member of the audit committee;

-(b) is removed from office as a member of the audit committee in terms of Rule 92;

-(c) ceases to be a councillor if he or she was a councillor

-(3) The council must, subject to $\underline{\text{Rule 125}}(4)$ , at the earliest opportunity after a vacancy occurred, elect and appoint another person to serve as member of the audit committee for the unexpired term of his or her predecessor.
+- 126(1) The members of the audit committee are elected and appointed, subject to sub-rule (2), for a term ending when the next municipal council is declared elected. - (2) A member of the audit committee vacates office during the term of the council if that member- - (a) resigns as a member of the audit committee; - (b) is removed from office as a member of the audit committee in terms of rule 92; - (c) deleted - (3) The council must, subject to rule 125(4), at the earliest opportunity after a vacancy occurred, elect and appoint another person to serve as member of the audit committee for the unexpired term of his or her predecessor.

-127. Removal from office of member of the audit committee
+Removal from office of member of the audit committee

-The provisions of Rule 92 apply, with the necessary changes required by the context, to the removal of a member of the audit committee.
+127. The provisions of rule 92 apply, with the necessary changes required by the context, to the removal of a member of the audit committee.

-128. Objects of the audit committee
+Objects of the audit committee

-The objects of the audit committee are:-

-(a) to enhance the accuracy, reliability and credibility of financial reporting by and to the council;
+- 128. The objects of the audit committee are - (a) to enhance the accuracy, reliability and credibility of financial reporting by and to the council;